jzbrooks/ReservationService/README.md

 - Some simple execution plans were run, but there's quite possibly room for improvement in the database schema or queries.
 I learned Postgres' optimizer tends to prefer full table scans over an index scan for small data sets.
 - JetBrain's Exposed ORM for Kotlin [doesn't support all SQL operations](https://github.com/JetBrains/Exposed/wiki/FAQ).
 I don't love the DSL, either.
 [SQLDelight](https://github.com/cashapp/sqldelight) is a pretty sharp too, but it's Postgres support is experimental _and_ a required package for the dialect [doesn't seem to be published to the standard package repository](https://central.sonatype.com/search?q=sqldelight%2520postgres-dialect).
 - I suspect that some queries could be improved or combined to better leverage DBMS features for performance and scalability gains.
+- Optimizing the final jar with R8 would be nice.
+- Running tests when building the docker image would be a good idea.